Literary Norfolk Header and Logo

 Thurgarton lies in an isolated location - approximately five miles south of Sheringham.

-The poet George barker used to visit the church here and it provided the inspiration for one of his finest later poems At Thurgarton Church.
+The poet George Barker (1913-91) used to visit the church here and it provided the inspiration for one of his finest later poems At Thurgarton Church.
 The church, which stands at a crossroads has a thatched roof, but no tower.
 Barker lived at nearby Itteringham with his novelist wife Elspeth Barker.

 Thurgarton Church